kaushik-24/kaushik-24/README.md

 # 💫 About Me:
-Passionate and aspiring Software Engineer with hands-on experience building dynamic web applications using Next.js and React for frontend<br>development, and Node.js or Python for backend services.
-Skilled at managing PostgreSQL databases with Prisma, implementing secure<br>authentication using Auth0, and optimizing development workflows on Arch Linux with custom Neovim, i3wm, and Kitty configurations.
-Strong<br>problem-solving abilities, a solid understanding of RESTful APIs, and a focus on writing clean, efficient code.
-Enthusiastic about leveraging open-<br>source tools and creating performant, scalable web solutions.
+Passionate and aspiring Software Engineer with hands-on experience building dynamic web applications using Next.js and React for front-end development, and Node.js or Python for backend services.
+Skilled at managing PostgreSQL databases with Prisma, implementing secure authentication using Auth0, and optimizing development workflows on Arch Linux with custom Neovim, i3wm, and Kitty configurations.
+Strong problem-solving abilities, a solid understanding of RESTful APIs, and a focus on writing clean, efficient code.
+Enthusiastic about leveraging open-source tools and creating performant, scalable web solutions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/kaushik-gurung-1b029328a) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:grg23kaushik@gmail.com)